College of Science, Technology, and Health

 2. Identify and select high quality candidates with the greatest potential for academic success, clinical development, and program completion.

-3. Promote excellence and innovation in all instructional aspects of the curriculum, including classroom teaching, laboratory instruction, and clinical preceptor mentoring.
+4. Promote excellence and innovation in all instructional aspects of the curriculum, including classroom teaching, laboratory instruction, and all forms of assessment.

-4. Provide exceptional facilities, equipment, clinical experiences, and professional opportunities for student development.
+9. Provide exceptional facilities, equipment, and other physical resources to support student development.

-6. Provide opportunities for faculty and students to participate in scholarly activities, professional meetings, community events, and other activities to promote the advancement of the profession.
+11. Provide opportunities for faculty and students to participate in professional meetings, community events, and other activities that promote the advancement of the profession and interprofessional relationships.

 Program Learning Outcomes

-5. Graduates will be able to demonstrate knowledge and skill in planning, conducting, and analyzing clinical research in the field of athletic training.
+2. Graduates will demonstrate knowledge and skill in planning, conducting, analyzing, and applying clinical research in the field of athletic training.